MICA Study Abroad Quick Facts for Parents

-While regular office hours at MICA are from 8:30 a.m. to 4:30 p.m. weekdays, you may leave a message at any hour, day or night, and your call will be returned when the office opens.
-The International Affairs office telephone number is 410-225-2243 and e-mail address is email@example.com.
+While regular office hours at MICA are from 8:30 a.m. to 4:30 p.m. weekdays, you may leave a message at any time, and your call will be returned when the office opens.
+The International Affairs office telephone number is 410-225-2243 and the e-mail address is email@example.com.
 The office's fax number is 410-225-2548 (please send faxes to the attention of "International Affairs").

 In case of emergency outside of normal business hours while your student is abroad, please contact MICA's Campus Safety office at 443-423-3333.
-This phone is staffed 24 hours a day, including holidays, and Campus Safety personnel are prepared to relay information to the Office of the Dean of Students.
-They will ensure that appropriate MICA staff are notified and that you will be contacted regarding action taken.
+This phone is staffed 24 hours a day, including holidays, and Campus Safety personnel are prepared to relay information to the appropriate MICA staff.

 Please be aware that MICA, the Campus Safety office, and the International Affairs office are subject to the provisions of the Buckley Amendment (also called FERPA), which may limit the information that can be released to you.
 The amendment, designed to protect the privacy of individuals' records, may result in the delay of your access to detailed information about your student.
 However, please note that students are offered the opportunity to sign a waiver with the International Affairs office so that MICA can immediately release information to designated individuals about a student's status abroad.

 While we have made every effort to prepare your student for an enriching experience abroad, questions or concerns may still arise.
-Included in your student's pre-departure Study Abroad Guide are important information and resources for study abroad.
-Please be sure that your student takes the Study Abroad Guide with him or her abroad, as it will provide immediate answers or guidance for many common questions and situations.
+Included in your student's Study Abroad Student Handbook are important information and resources for study abroad.
+Please be sure to refer to it as issues arise prior to departure and while abroad.